SpreadsheetArena: Decomposing Preference in LLM Generation of Spreadsheet Workbooks: Results and Analysis

 \end{description}

-\paragraph{Judging Method.} After establishing our taxonomy, we apply our \texttt{gpt-5-mini} judge to each decisive arena battle, where one output was preferred over the other.
-The \texttt{gpt-5-mini} judge receives the original prompt and both full candidates as input.
-A system prompt (see Appendix~\ref{appx:judge_si}) provides all 8 category definitions with examples and instructs the judge to tag the losing spreadsheet with all relevant error categories, requiring clear evidence for each tag.
-The judge returns a structured JSON object containing the list of applicable category IDs and a 2-3 sentence rationale citing specific evidence, with example rationales in Appendix~\ref{app:loss-bucket-judge-samples}.
-This multi-label design captures failure co-occurrence.

 \paragraph{Results.} Presentation Deficiency is the most pervasive tag, appearing in each model's losses between 57-96\% of the time.
 Table~\ref{tab:failure_rates} reports the rate at each model's failures are tagged with a given failure mode, demonstrating each model's characteristic failure signature.
 For example, in 77\% of Qwen3 30B losses, Spec Noncompliance was identified as a contributing factor while 45\% of losing battles were tagged as Non-functional.
 Similarly, Llama 4 Maverick has an 86\% rate of Spec Non-Compliance.
-These models frequently fail to generate complete, spec-adhering artifacts.

 Other models exhibit a qualitatively different signature.
 GPT-5 has fewer errors than the population average in Spec Non-Compliance, Integrity, and Numerical Computation categories, indicating its losses are less likely to stem from missing deliverables or computational errors.
-Instead, its residual failures are more often associated with presentation or interpretability.
+Instead, its residual failures are more often associated with Presentation or Interpretability.

-Notably, the Claude family, while enjoying high \ssa ratings, shows a distinctive failure profile.
-Claude Opus 4.5 losses are less often attributed to Spec Noncompliance and Presentation Deficiency relative to the other models (at 18\% and 62\% respectively), yet are relatively more often attributed to Integrity and Numerical Computation Errors, at 52\% and 74\% respectively.
+Notably, the Claude family, though rated favorably in \ssa, shows a distinctive failure profile.
+Claude Opus 4.5 losses are less often attributed to Spec Non-compliance and Presentation Deficiency relative to the other models (at 18\% and 62\% respectively), yet are relatively more often attributed to Integrity and Numerical Computation Errors, at 52\% and 74\% respectively.
 This suggests Claude's losses are least likely to stem from superficial polish or incomplete outputs.
 Instead, Claude models' losses are disproportionately related to auditability- and correctness-critical failures that are harder for non-experts to detect but potentially more decisive under expert scrutiny -- this result aligns with the baseline vs. feature-adjusted Elo scores seen in \S\ref{subsec:decomp}.

-These profiles suggest that spreadsheet generation capability does not lie on a single continuum -- different models have different tendencies toward apparent completeness and structural correctness.